Sufficient principal component regression for pattern discovery in transcriptomic data: Empirical evaluations

 \subsubsection{Conditions favorable to \methodname}

 The first setting is designed to show the advantages of \methodname relative to alternative methods, especially \superPC.
 We note that other methods that employ screening by the marginal correlation~\citep{ding2017predicting,piironen2018iterative} will have similar deficiencies.
-Because \superPC works well if Equation \eqref{eq:assumption} holds, we design $\boldsymbol{\Sigma}$ to violate this condition.
-We set the first 15 features to have non-zero $\bstar$, but only the first 10 features have non-zero marginal correlation with the phenotype.
+Because \superPC works well if Equation \eqref{eq:assumption} holds, we design $\boldsymbol{\Sigma}$ to violate this condition and set the first 15 features to have non-zero $\bstar$ but allow only the first 10 features to have non-zero correlation with the phenotype.
+This behaviour is achieved with line 8 of \autoref{alg:synthetic-data}.
+By solving this equation in one unknown component of $\Theta$, we force $\Phi=0$ for the third group of 5 components.
+Thus, as described in \autoref{sec:background}, Equation~\eqref{eq:assumption} will not hold: some $\Phi_j=0$ but $\beta^*_j\neq 0$.
 We set the true dimension of the subspace as $d = 3$, and we use the correct dimension for methods based on principal components.

 \autoref{fig:reg1} shows the performance of \methodname and state-of-the-art alternatives.
-In addition to reporting each method's prediction MSE on the test set, we also show the number of features selected, precision, recall as well as the ROC curve.
-The number of selected features for ISPCA is unavailable from the \texttt{dimreduce} package.
+In addition to reporting each method's prediction MSE on the test set, we also show the number of features selected, precision, recall, and the ROC curve.
+The ISPCA implementation does not select features.
 In this example, \methodname actually outperforms the oracle estimator, attaining smaller MSE while generally selecting the correct features.
 This seemingly implausible result is likely because the variance of estimating OLS on 15 features is large relative to that of estimating the low-dimensional manifold followed by 3 regression coefficients. \methodname has a clear advantage over all the alternative methods, especially \superPC which is 3 orders of magnitude worse. \superPC works so poorly because it ignores 5 features.
 ISPCA has slightly lower MSE than SPC.
 Ridge is the worst, due to fitting a dense model when a sparse model generated the data. \methodname reduces MSE significantly relative to simply using FPS due to more accurate feature selection.
 The right plot in \autoref{fig:reg1} further shows the ROC curve for \methodname, Lasso, Elastic Net, \superPC and AIMER in which we can easily vary the tuning parameter and select various numbers of features. \methodname and AIMER have a perfect ROC curve, while the other 3 methods are unable to identify 5 features.
+We undertake a similar exercise under conditions favorable to \superPC in the Supplement.